facebook/docusaurus/docs/api-site-config.md

 `twitter` - Set this to `true` if you want a Twitter social button to appear at the bottom of your blog posts.

+`twitterId` - If you want a Twitter follow button at the bottom of your page, provide a twitter id to follow.
+For example: `docusaurus`

 `twitterImage` - Local path to your Twitter card image (e.g., `img/myImage.png`).
 This image will show up on the Twitter card when your site is shared on Twitter.

 `useEnglishUrl` - If you do not have [translations](guides-translation.md) enabled (e.g., by having a `languages.js` file), but still want a link of the form `/docs/en/doc.html` (with the `en`), set this to `true`.